KMuJu/dotfiles/README.md

 # Issues

 ## General usage
-- [ ] xidlehook will trigger after even after locking with i3lock
+- [x] xidlehook will trigger even after locking with i3lock
-- [ ] xidlehook will trigger even when in fullscreen
+- [x] xidlehook will trigger even when in fullscreen
 - [ ] Automaticly detect hdmi cable and move current workspace over
 - [ ] audio over hdmi
       if possible can start it when using the hdmi keybind